Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - [EDIT ATTRIBUTE *CATALOG NAME*]
   Click this button to assign the product to a category or a sub-category in the selected catalog.
 The categories window is displayed.

 The box displays all selected categories and their level.
 All fields are read-only.
-If no category is selected, *No nodes selected* is displayed in the box.
+If no category is selected, the notice *No nodes selected* is displayed in the box.

 - *Level 1*
   Level 1 category name.